If you’re here, you’re wondering if Garageband amps are good.

 Each amp head comes with a variety of its very own individual presets which you can see below:

-There are a few different categories like Experimental Bass, Crunch Bass, Clean Bass, Experimental Guitar, Distorted Guitar, Crunch Guitar, and Clean Guitar, and each of these categories has from 5-25 presets within them.
+As I’ve explained in my thorough guide in the Amp Designer, there are a few different categories like Experimental Bass, Crunch Bass, Clean Bass, Experimental Guitar, Distorted Guitar, Crunch Guitar, and Clean Guitar, and each of these categories has from 5-25 presets within them.

 A lot of people will tell you that the Amp Designer robs you of tonality and intricacies that would be present in a traditional amp and cabinet combination.